gisaia/arlas_playground/docs/docs/get_started.md

 ## Install and run ARLAS Exploration Stack

 !!! warning
-    You don't need to install and ARLAS Exploration Stack if you are using ARLAS Cloud.
+    You don't need to install and launch ARLAS Exploration Stack if you are using ARLAS Cloud.

-To run the simplest ARLAS stack and elasticsearch on the local machine, clone the [ARLAS Stack Exploration](https://github.com/gisaia/ARLAS-Exploration-stack) project and run the stack:
+To run the simplest ARLAS stack and Elasticsearch on the local machine, clone the [ARLAS Stack Exploration](https://github.com/gisaia/ARLAS-Exploration-stack) project and run the stack:

 ```shell
 git clone https://github.com/gisaia/ARLAS-Exploration-stack.git